Experiential learning resources for the innovative educator

 How I Came to Be An Experiential Educator

-I got my undergraduate degree in biology and proceeded to work with environmental protection programs for almost four years following graduation.
-Education wasn't on my mind at that time.
+I got my undergraduate degree in biology and proceeded to work with environmental protection programs for half a decade.
 I was dedicated to the world of science and nature.
+Teaching was not remotely on my mind at the time.

 Working in the field was amazing for so many reasons.
-I met wonderful people, saw places I wouldn't otherwise have seen, and gained practical experience for a career in environmental science.
+I met wonderful people, saw places I wouldn't otherwise have seen, and gained real and authentic experience in environmental science.
 I learned more about science in three months in the field, immersed in the content, than I did over the course of my lifetime.
-Content that I studied in college, paired with active involvement in the field, was a powerful learning experience for me.
+I knew there was something special and powerful about learning in that way - from experience - but didn’t feel the need to articulate that at the time.
+It was just a feeling that I sat with.

 0 Comments